temporalio/documentation/docs/tctl/admin/cluster/upsert-remote-cluster.md

   - admin
 ---

-The `tctl admin cluster upsert-remote-cluster` command adds or updates remote Cluster informaation in the current Cluster.
+The `tctl admin cluster upsert-remote-cluster` command adds or updates remote Cluster information in the current Cluster.

 ### Modifiers